Tas-depal/Chat-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things that needs to be covered:

+* Pre-requisites
+	- Ruby version: 3.2.2
+	- Redis server
+	- Docker and docker-compose
+	- Postgres

-* Ruby version
+* Initial setup
+	- Clone the project: git clone https://github.com/Tas-depal/Chat-App.git
+	- Go inside the directory: cd Chat-App
+	- Run "bundle i"

 * System dependencies